FirstLight1/cardmarket-autologin/read.md

 # Cardmarket Auto-Login Extension

 A secure Chrome extension for auto-login to Cardmarket with AES-256 encrypted credential storage.
+If you like this extension you can support me here: https://ko-fi.com/firstlight

 ## Features
 - 🔒 AES-GCM encryption for passwords